jramkiss/jramkiss.github.io/_posts/2020-07-15-overconfident-nn.md

 ### More Testing

 So far we've only tested the method with two hand selected images.
 I want to see if this method just scales down all confident predictions, or if it is doing some interesting stuff under the hood.
-To start more evaluation, below is a plot of the confidence level for the top predicted class from both models.
+To start more evaluation, we'll plot the confidence level of the top class for the validation data (all animal images, no garbage).

 <p align="center">